wannabe-yoda/VR_Assignment1/README.md

    -  This parallax effect violates the fundamental assumption in panoramic stitching that the scene can be approximated as a planar surface viewed from different angles.
    -  While the transformation to LAB color space and subsequent image enhancement operations (smoothing and edge enhancement) helped improve feature detection by reducing noise and emphasizing structural elements, they couldn't fully compensate for the inherent geometric challenges posed by the varying depth planes.
    -  The LAB color space transformation was particularly helpful because it separated luminance from chrominance, allowing for better feature detection in areas with varying lighting conditions, but the fundamental issue of parallax distortion from the close-up sofa remained a limiting factor in achieving seamless stitching.
+   -  Note that in the results below "Original Image" refers to the RGB image itself and the "Enhanced Image" refered to the image in the LAB color space.
+   -  Additionally, the presence of windows in the hostel room scene introduced significant exposure variations, with bright light sources creating high contrast areas and uneven illumination across the capturing plane.
+These extreme lighting differences from the windows caused inconsistent feature detection between overlapping images and created challenges in blending areas where bright window light met darker indoor shadows, further complicating the stitching process.
    ![Hostel Common Room Keypoints](Results/Hostel_Common_Room_Keypoints.png)
    ![Hostel Common Room Panorama](Results/Pan_Hostel_Common_Room.png)